How To Hike Devils Bridge Trail In Sedona, Arizona

 Mark and Kristen walking out onto the bridge

-Act fast when it’s your turn to walk out onto the bridge.
-There will be loads of others waiting and watching so don’t be shy about it, just get out there and get your photo.
+We acted fast when it was our turn to walk out onto the bridge.
+There were a bunch of others waiting and watching so we just had to get on with it and not be shy about it.

 By the time our turn came around, the sun had already risen and the light was making its way slowly towards the Devils Bridge area.
 At least while waiting we were able to enjoy the sunrise!